 What it does: Provides a curated, security-reviewed catalog of MCP servers packaged as Docker container images.
 Each server gets versioning, provenance tracking, signed images, SBOMs (Software Bills of Materials), and automatic security updates.

 Key differentiator: This is the npm/PyPI of MCP servers — a central registry with trust guarantees.
+The registry has seen massive contribution activity — jumping from 2,012 to 3,006 commits (+994) and 678 to 759 forks in 37 days, reflecting rapid community growth.
 Organizations can also create custom catalogs to curate approved servers for their teams.
+E2B sandboxes now include direct Docker MCP Catalog access.

 ToolHive — stacklok/toolhive (Enterprise MCP Management)